Drink cow urine to be safe from corona, says BJP Bhopal MP - The Shillong Times

-BHOPAL, May 17: Bharatiya Janata Party MP from Madhya Pradesh’s capital Bhopal, Pragya Thakur has claimed that she was not infected with the coronavirus because she regularly drinks cow urine.
+Bhopal, May 17 (IANS) Bharatiya Janata Party MP from Madhya Pradesh’s capital Bhopal, Pragya Thakur has claimed that she was not infected with the coronavirus because she regularly drinks cow urine.
 She said she will continue to be safe as long as she consumes ‘gomutra’.
 The Congress has taken a dig at the MP’s statement.

 Participating in an event in Bhopal, Pragya Thakur said that the urine of a desi cow prevents the lungs from being infected with the virus.